Launch! and the Mission

 coordinating the actions of the NCS team to solve them.

 In the HOST Control Room at KSC.
-Normal size
+Normal

 Astronaut Steve Lindsey operating the PGSE computer that

 I carried in during my crew cabin visit.
 This computer